FraunhoferIWES/foxes/README.md

 ### Standard users

-- As a standard user, you can install the latest release by
+- As a standard user, you can install the latest release via [pip](https://pypi.org/project/foxes/) by
 ```
 pip install foxes
 ```